 Mission and Scope

-This EPDP Team is being chartered to determine if the Temporary Specification for gTLD Registration Data should become an ICANN Consensus Policy, as is or with modifications, while complying with the GDPR and other relevant privacy and data protection regulations.
+This EPDP Team is being chartered to determine if the Temporary Specification for gTLD Registration Data should become an ICANN Consensus Policy, as is or with modifications, while complying with the GDPR and other relevant privacy and data protection law.
 As part of this determination, the EPDP Team is, at a minimum, expected to consider the following elements of the Temporary Specification and answer the following charter questions.
-The EPDP Team shall consider the impact of its recommendations on existing GNSO Consensus Policy consistent with applicable law.
+The EPDP Team shall consider the impact of its recommendations on existing GNSO Consensus Policies related to registrant data, in order that to determine if they need revision to be consistent with applicable law.

 Terms of the Temporary Specification